bminor/mesa-mesa/docs/ci/index.rst

    git mv .ci-farms{,-disabled}/$farm_name

+Find the GitLab handle of the farm's admin in ``.gitlab-ci/farm-rules.yml`` and ping them on the MR. MRs to disable farms do not need to go through review, and can be assigned to ``Marge`` directly.

 After farm restore functionality can be enabled by pushing a new merge request, which contains

 .. code-block:: sh